 If, however the media insist on a witch hunt, it seems focusing on the cannabis industry is not only misguided but also overlooks a much larger picture.

-It’s ironic to single out cannabis when so many daily products contribute far more significantly to metal exposure in our bodies.
+It’s a bit disingenuous to single out cannabis when so many daily products contribute far more significantly to metal exposure in our bodies.

 By understanding the broader environmental context, exercising media literacy and advocating for stringent regulations and thorough testing, we can address public health concerns more effectively without unfairly stigmatizing cannabis users.